data-for-good-concepts/serverless-scraping-service/README.md

 citizenship, age and sex - monthly data’* from the [**Eurostat Data Browser**](https://ec.europa.eu/eurostat/databrowser/view/MIGR_ASYAPPCTZM/default/table?lang=en).
-The scraper can be triggered by a `POST` request to the API endpoint in which the scraper is wrapped around.
-Even though this example has been developed to scrape one particular dataset, any other dataset that is available in the **Eurostat Data Browser** can be scraped with little to no adjustments.
+The scraper can be triggered by a `POST` request to the API endpoint in which the scraper is wrapped in, and it returns the scraped data as part of the `response` object.
+Even though this example has been developed to scrape one particular dataset, any other dataset that is available as part of the **Eurostat Data Browser** can be scraped with little to no adjustments.

 Following tools and technologies will be highlighted or are heavily in use as part of this example - `RSelenium`, `plumber`, `Docker`,